Cebu Travel Blog: Table of Contents

 In Cebu, you have to be 18 and above to drink legally.
 Locals are usually tolerant of drunk tourists.
 Regardless, remember stay aware of how much you’re drinking, especially since locals tend to invite people for drinks on the street.

-I have to admit my total love for Popeye’s Grill – I wouldn’t eat there, but the gritty outdoors bar offers everything and anything you can imagine – live music, karaoke, beer pong, pool… and cheap drinks!
+- I have to admit my total love for Popeye’s Grill – I wouldn’t eat there, but the gritty outdoors bar offers everything and anything you can imagine – live music, karaoke, beer pong, pool… and cheap drinks!
+Unfortunately, this restaurant has since closed its doors.

 As regular readers of this column know, I don’t know anything about clubs.
 Sorry!